pfirmstone/JGDMS/JGDMS/src/site/markdown/docdocs.md

      Shorter commands (like `mvn clean site-deploy`) run into a number of problems.
 If you find a shorter incantation that works reliably, please share your findings!

+     NOTE: The first time publishing a large site tree, I saw some errors related to command size limits.
+     The workaround for the first time publishing was to manually push large tree changes to the gh-pages branch.
+     Thereafter the command size limit issue was avoided because fewer new changes were being published to gh-pages via the above publish command.

 For more details see: [Maven Multi Module Configuration](https://maven.apache.org/plugins/maven-scm-publish-plugin/examples/multi-module-configuration.html)